followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/70 dxVectorMap/dxVectorMap.md

 ===========================================================================

 <!--shortDescription-->
-The **VectorMap** is a widget that visualize geographical locations.
+The **VectorMap** is a widget that visualizes geographical locations.
 This widget represents a geographical map that contains areas and markers.
 Areas embody continents and countries.
 Markers flag specific points on the map, for example, towns, cities or capitals.
 <!--/shortDescription-->

 <!--fullDescription-->